 Selected Speaking Engagements

-- Speaker, "Keystone CLE Conference," Cardinal Intellectual Property, Keystone, Colorado, December 10, 2016
+- Speaker, "We're Going to Build a Wall (IP Monetization, including licensing and prosecution strategies)," Cardinal Intellectual Property, Keystone, Colorado, December 10, 2016

 - Speaker, "Healthcare Data Security & Privacy Super Panel," 4A Healthcare Data Security & Privacy Symposium, October 5, 2016